jawg/osm-contributor/README.md

 [@DesignMyApp](https://twitter.com/DesignMyApp)

 ### RoadMap
- + Performance enhancements coming soon to all flavors !
- + Expert mode for poi types and tags handling.
+ + Add more options for edition of ways.

 ### Changelog